vdouet/AirJukeBox/README.md

 choose which sound to play remotely (e.g. from a bed) using a web interface accessible from anywhere in the house from the user's phone, tablet or laptop.
-The main requirement was to not use the user's main device as the music player, not use bluetooth, and the music player should be controllable from multiple devices.
+The main requirement was to not use the user's main device as the music player, not use Bluetooth, and the music player should be controllable from multiple devices.

 ## II.
 Functionalities